Multi Sport Trip

 Machu Picchu: need we say more ?
 Take the bus up as early as you wanted and go visit one of the Seven Wonders of the World – on your own or with a guide if you prefer. (guide extra).
 Due to fluctuating costs, the cost of the Machu Picchu ticket is not included however we do procure it on your behalf, and we also include and pay for both your roundtrip bus ticket from Aguas Calientes upt to Machu Picchu, and we also pay for your train ticket from Aguas Calientes to Ollantaytambo, where you catch a bus back to CUsco.
 So much has been written about Machu Picchu we cannot do it justice here, but trust us it is still absolutely an incredible and magical experience, regardless of other travelers that may be there.

-This will conclude the Peru Multisport trip (though breakfast on Day 7 is included) and the next morning, Saturday, you are free to explore Cusco on your own before heading to the airport for a late evening flight back home in time to get back Sunday afternoon for a few hours of bragging about your trip, while still being able to go back to work the following morning, Monday, if necessary.
+This will conclude the Peru Multisport trip (although breakfast on Day 7 is included) and the next morning you are free to explore Cusco on your own before heading to the airport for a late evening flight back home in time to get back home in time to start bragging about your trip, while still being able to go back to work the following morning, Monday, if necessary.
 (You’ll probably have a hard time focusing and getting anything done, though !)

 The price for the Machu Picchu MultiSport trip is $1699 per person and includes nearly everything: Roundtrip transportation from Cusco airport to Ollantaytambo and back; your hotel rooms for all 6 nights; breakfast every day Day 2 to Day 7; Lunch everyday from Day 2 to Day 5; and Dinner on Day 4.
-Also included is your guide, all mountain biking and equipment; all rafting and equipment, all the hiking; roundtrip bus ticket to Machu Picchu, train ticket / shuttle from Aguas Calientes back to Cusco.
-Not included: airfare to Lima or Cusco, entrance ticket to Machu Picchu, zipline on Day 5, and any meals not mentioned above, (most dinners and a few lunches), tips, alcoholic beverages, souvenirs, etc.
+Also included is your guide, all mountain biking and equipment; all the hiking; a round trip bus ticket to Machu Picchu from Aguas Calientes, a train ticket from Aguas Calientes back to Ollantaytambo.
+Not included: airfare to Lima or Cusco, entrance ticket to Machu Picchu, zipline on Day 5, and any meals not mentioned above, (most dinners and a few lunches are not included), tips, alcoholic beverages, souvenirs, etc.